Sarosim/photo-locations/README.md

 ## Acknowledgements

-Thanks to Ali Ashik - my mentor - for not only the development ideas and support but orienting me in time management.
+Thanks to Ali Ashik - my mentor - for not only the development ideas and support but orienting me in time management and what to include and what to leave out of scope.

 Tutor support helped me with debugging, not only finding certain bugs, but improving my thinking process when searching for bugs.
-Tim was exceptionally awesome.
+Tim was exceptionally awesome!